 - 1 tablespoon dried oregano or Italian herbs, optional

 - 1 ½ cups of pasta, such as elbow macaroni, orzo, acini, or other small pasta

 - grated Parmesan or Romano cheese

-- You can also fresh seasonal vegetables for example green beans and/or zucchini.
-Just make sure to add at the proper time so that your veggie of choice doesn’t get overcooked!
+- fresh seasonal vegetables, (e.g., green beans and/or zucchini.
+Just make sure to add at the proper time so that your veggie of choice doesn’t get overcooked!)

-Sauté for 2 minutes more, until the tomato paste darkens slightly.
-Turn up the heat and add the wine.
-Allow the soup to cook down for about 30 seconds.
+- Sauté for 2 minutes more, until the tomato paste darkens slightly.
+Turn up the heat and add the wine (if using, or add a cup of stock).
+Allow the soup to cook down for 1 minute.
 Add the stock or water, tomatoes with their juice, kidney beans, bay leaf, and herbs.
 Bring to a boil and add kosher salt.
 Reduce to low and simmer for 30-45 minutes.
 Make-ahead tip: this soup tastes even better if you stop HERE and keep it refrigerated for a day or so.